ideawu/ssdb-docs/src/commands/getset.md

 ## Return Value

 If the key already exists, the value related to that key is returned.
 Otherwise return `not_found` Status Code.
+The value is either added or updated.

 ## Example